shapemi/shapemi.github.io/submission/index.md

 ---
 # Paper and Demo Submission

-* **Papers**: Full papers (8-15 pages, excluding references) formatted in [LNCS style](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) (Template:    [Overleaf](https://www.overleaf.com/latex/templates/springer-lecture-notes-in-computer-science/kzwwpvhwnvfj), [Microsoft Word](https://resource-cms.springernature.com/springer-cms/rest/v1/content/19238706/data/v1)).
+* **Papers**: Full papers (8-15 pages - with 1 page grace after acceptance, excluding references) formatted in [LNCS style](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) (Template:    [Overleaf](https://www.overleaf.com/latex/templates/springer-lecture-notes-in-computer-science/kzwwpvhwnvfj), [Microsoft Word](https://resource-cms.springernature.com/springer-cms/rest/v1/content/19238706/data/v1)).
 Refer to [Instructions for Authors](https://resource-cms.springernature.com/springer-cms/rest/v1/content/19242230/data/).
+We might explore an alternative route for the proceedings this year.
+All authors of accepted papers with a listed OpenReview account will receive an instruction package via email from the OpenReview email system.
 * **Software Demos**: During paper submissions, you can apply for presenting an on-site software demo.
 * **Submission Portal**: [OpenReview.net](https://openreview.net/group?id=MICCAI.org/2026/Workshop/ShapeMI) <br>
 *Please note that university accounts will be verified automatically - Accounts that cannot be automatically verified may take up to 2 weeks to be activated.
 To expedite the process, we recommend using an email address from a recognized institution, or completing your profile information as thoroughly as possible to help us verify your affiliation.*